 The Natural Areas Program is the only state program tasked with rare plant species conservation.
-The rare plant conservation program performs scaled-down conservation activities for the 118 imperiled plant species that occur in Colorado with a parallel goal of conserving rare plant species and habitats and averting federal threatened or endangered listings under the federal Endangered Species Act.
+The rare plant conservation program performs long-term monitoring and research conservation activities for many of the 117 globally imperiled plant species that occur in Colorado.
+The program works to conserve rare plant species and habitats with a parallel goal of averting federal threatened or endangered listings under the federal Endangered Species Act.